Skip to main content

 Team Building Fundamentals

-This guide gives you a plug-and-play framework for core roles, type balance, and safe swaps so every slot on your first team actually covers a threat.
+This guide gives you a simple framework for roles, type balance, and safe swaps so your first six Pokémon can handle real matchup pressure.

 Physical Attacker: High Attack stat, uses physical moves